 Idioms and phrases questions hold a predominant part in the questionnaires, especially of competitive examinations.
 And the only way to achieve and expertise in solving such questions is a continuous reading and exploring new phrases, jotting down the interesting and important one and memorizing such phrases regularly.

 Click to practice questions on Idioms and Phrases

 Are a collection of words or phrases which have a figurative meaning that is generally well established and known.

-For example, Penny for your thoughts – Asking someone what is on their minds.
+- Penny for your thoughts – Asking someone what is on their minds.

 Is a small group of words that are like a unit.
 These units are a part of a bigger sentence or a clause.